Analysis Likely

 Jason, the other protagonist, symbol of GTA 6's narrative ambition

-The hype is justified at about 80%.
+The hype is justified at roughly 80%.

 Share